pebxcvi/PSHomeCryptoTool/README.md

     - This is the encrypter that encrypts the files using their SHA1 Hashes.

     - For the HCDB Object Catalogues, it will automatically compress the SQLite databases before encryption and if already compressed, skip and continue on to encryption.
 The compression is a C# reimplementation of a LMZA Segs Compressor sample found in one of Sony's PS3 SDKs that heavily utilizes 7-Zip's LMZA C# Library.
 That can be found here -> https://huggingface.co/datasets/pebxcvi/PSHomeCacheDepot/resolve/main/DEV/lzma-segcomp-sample.exe

+2) PSHomeDEINF2.0.exe
+    - This is an independent INF file logger, initially used in PSHomeCacheExtractor.
+It decrypts INF files ( where necessary; some are already decrypted ) then logs the stored path and date.
+    - In PlayStation®Home data caches, each data file has an associated INF file of the same name that contains the data file's original CDN path, file name, and, in many cases, a date.

 ...

 For more information on the types of encryption -> https://github.com/pebxcvi/PSHomeCacheExtractor/tree/main#encryption-overview